0x2b3bfa0/RDCAM/README.md

-## Warning: This repository is outdated, and I'm no longer focused on this project.
+### Warning: This repository is outdated, and I'm no longer focused on this project.
 This is here only for "historical" purposes.
+The most updated information (AFAIK) that you can find online is [here](http://stefan.schuermans.info/rdcam/rdlc320a.html).

 # RDCAM
 A repository to contribute on a Open Source version of the (un)popular LaserWorks RDCAM (from Shenzhen Reader Technology Co., Ltd.).
 Also I plan to reverse engineer the board (RDLC-320-A)